FERS Retirement Calculator

 The Minimum Retirement Age (MRA) for FERS employees born after 1970 is 57.
 If you've reached your MRA but only have 10-29 years of service, you can retire under the MRA+10 provision., this comes with a significant penalty: your annuity is reduced by 5% for each year you are under age 62 at the time of retirement.
 For example, retiring at age 57 with 15 years of service means a 25% permanent reduction in your annuity (5 years under 62 = 25%).
 This reduction can be avoided if you postpone the start of your annuity or if you have 20+ years of service and wait until age 60.

 The MRA+10 option is sometimes called the "last resort" retirement because of the substantial penalty.
 Our testing shows that the breakeven point for accepting the early retirement penalty versus waiting is typically 12-15 years into retirement.
 That means if you retire at 57 with the penalty, you won't start falling behind financially until your early 70s compared to someone who waited until 62.
-It's a nuanced decision that depends heavily on your health, other income sources, and personal circumstances.
+It's a detailed decision that depends heavily on your health, other income sources, and personal circumstances.

 Special Provisions for Law Enforcement Officers and Firefighters